 - Comb and style as usual.

-Using a conditioner before shampoo makes the hair softer.
+Using a conditioner before shampoo makes the hair softer and easy for hair maintenance.
 This method works well for numerous reasons.
 Here are a few benefits of using a conditioner before shampoo.

 Benefits Of Reverse Washing